Optimal Electromagnetic Searches for Axion and Hidden-Photon Dark Matter

 where $H(\nu)$ is a responsivity function describing how dark matter at frequency $\nu$ excites the detector.
 The expectation value is taken with respect to user-defined prior probability distributions over the dark matter mass $m_{\rm DM}$ (corresponding to frequency $\nu_{\rm DM}^{0}$), coupling $g_{a\gamma \gamma}$ or $\varepsilon$, and velocity distribution $Q(\vec{v})$.
 The frequency $\nu$ lies within the dark matter bandwidth, slightly above $\nu_{\rm DM}^{0}$.

-We first develop a circuit model to evaluate $H(\nu)$ and receiver SNR and then return to the subject of priors.
+We first develop an equivalent circuit to evaluate $H(\nu)$ and receiver SNR and then return to priors.
 The basic structure of a receiver is displayed in Fig. \ref{fig:DetectorBlockDiagram}.
 The receiver is optimized by simultaneously optimizing each block and interactions across blocks, subject to priors.
-We restrict our attention to linear, passive receiver circuits.
+We restrict our attention to linear, passive receivers.

 The first element of the receiver is the signal source, which contains an element coupling to the electromagnetic fields induced by dark matter.
-The element may be reactive, e.g. an inductor coupling to the magnetic field or a capacitor coupling to the electric field.
-Alternatively, it may be purely resistive, e.g. a phased antenna array presenting a real impedance to the electric field signal.
+From conservation of energy statements, one can show that there are two categories of coupling: radiative, e.g. through free-space radiation modes (as in a free-space antenna), and reactive, e.g. through energy-storing elements (as in a resonant cavity).
+Furtheremore, there are two types of reactive coupling: inductive, through magnetic energy storage, and capactive, through electric energy storage.

 In Sec.
-II of \cite{chaudhuri2018fundamental}, we show that reactive coupling is superior to resistive coupling.
-In Sec.
-III of \cite{chaudhuri2018fundamental}, we show that inductive coupling is optimal in the regime where the experimental apparatus is smaller than the dark-matter Compton wavelength $\lambda_{\rm DM}^{0}=c/\nu_{\rm DM}^{0}$.
-In this regime, all couplings can be treated as reactive, and inductive coupling is always superior to capacitive coupling.
-When the apparatus is comparable in size to $\lambda_{\rm DM}^{0}$, inductive and capacitive couplings give comparable sensitivities.
-In the particular case of a cavity resonator, we can model the cavity as an equivalent lumped-element LC circuit.
+II and III of \cite{chaudhuri2018fundamental}, we show that radiative coupling is generally disadvantaged relative to reactive coupling, owing to the mismatch between the dark-matter source impedance and the free-space impedance.
+We thus consider single-moded reactive couplings, which constitute the vast majority of present searches\cite{sikivie2021invisible}.
+Inductive coupling is always superior to capactive coupling in the regime where the experimental apparatus is smaller than the dark-matter Compton wavelength $\lambda_{\rm DM}^{0}=c/\nu_{\rm DM}^{0}$.
+When the apparatus is comparable in size to or larger than $\lambda_{\rm DM}^{0}$, inductive and capacitive couplings give comparable sensitivities.
+In the particular case of a cavity resonator, we can model a single mode as an equivalent lumped-LC circuit.
 Then, coupling to the cavity mode through both the electric and magnetic fields can be modeled as an effective coupling to either the inductor or capacitor.
-Because of this equivalency, we may, without loss of generality, consider a model with only inductive coupling.
+Because of this equivalency, we may, without loss of generality, consider an equivalent circuit with only inductive coupling.

 Intrinsic to every inductive coupling element $L$ is some loss $R$, which produces thermal noise.
-We thus model the signal source as a series $LR$ circuit.
+We thus model the signal source as an equivalent series-$LR$ network.